Gordon H. Smith: Elections

-United States Senator Mark Hatfield, a fellow Republican, announced his retirement later in 1996.
+U.S. Senator Mark Hatfield, a fellow Republican, announced his retirement later in 1996.
 Smith became the first person to run for the Senate twice in one year.
 This time he won, easily defeating Lon Mabon (whose organization, the Oregon Citizens Alliance, had previously endorsed Smith over Wyden) in the Republican primary and Democrat Tom Bruggere in the general election by a close margin.
 Before his election, Oregon had not elected a senator from the eastern part of the state since 1938.

 Smith was re-elected in 2002, defeating Oregon Secretary of State Bill Bradbury by 210,389 votes.

 Smith's approval rating was 52%, with 38% disapproving.

 Political positions

-In 1996 Smith was endorsed by the conservative political activist group the Oregon Citizens Alliance in his race against Wyden.
+In 1996, Smith was endorsed by the conservative political activist group the Oregon Citizens Alliance (OCA) in his race against Wyden.
 After losing that initial race for Packwood's seat, Smith then renounced the OCA endorsement and won in his subsequent race for the seat being vacated by Senator Hatfield.

 In October 1999, Smith was one of four Republicans to vote in favor of the Comprehensive Test Ban Treaty.
 The treaty was designed to ban underground nuclear testing and was the first major international security pact to be defeated in the Senate since the Treaty of Versailles.

-Smith is pro-life, and in 2003 he voted in favor of the Partial-Birth Abortion Ban Act, legislation that prohibits the intact dilation and extraction procedure.
+Smith is pro-life.
+In 2003, he voted for the Partial-Birth Abortion Ban Act, legislation that prohibits the intact dilation and extraction procedure.

 In 2006, he voted to pass another controversial bill, this time crossing party lines to vote for the Stem Cell Research Enhancement Act.
 The measure, which would have expanded federal funding of stem cell research to cell lines extracted from embryos discarded during fertility treatment, became the first bill to be vetoed by President George W. Bush.
-Smith is one of 19 Senate Republicans who voted for the measure.
+Smith was one of 19 Senate Republicans who voted for the measure.

 In January 2006, Smith began circulating a draft of the Digital Content Protection Act of 2006.
-The legislation would grant the Federal Communications Commission the authority to authorize a technology known as the broadcast flag.
+The legislation would grant the Federal Communications Commission the authority to authorize a technology known as the "broadcast flag".
 This technology would enable the producers of television programming to ensure the programs cannot be recorded by viewers in their homes, for instance using a digital video recorder or onto recordable DVDs.